JBalderson-AI/python-challenge-1/README.md

-# python-challenge-1
-Module 2 Challenge: Creating ordering system for food truck menu
+## Module 2 Challenge: Create an interactive order system for a food truck
+## Description
+This challenge project is designed to test students ability to modify simple python code (given as a starter file) with the following requirements:

+## Usage
+## Features
+## Contributing
+## License
+## Contact Information